alijarai12/ci-cd-github-runner/README.md

 This project demonstrates the setup of a CI/CD pipeline for a Django web application using:

-Django Backend (in Docker)
+- Django Backend (in Docker)

-HTML Frontend
+- HTML, CSS Frontend

-PostgreSQL Database & pgAdmin for management
+- PostgreSQL Database & pgAdmin for management

-Nginx as a reverse proxy
+- Nginx as a reverse proxy

-GitHub Actions with a self-hosted runner
+- GitHub Actions with a self-hosted runner

 The goal is to automate the deployment of a Django app with Docker and GitHub Actions.